coreos/butane/docs/config-openshift-v4_11.md

     * **_uuid_** (string): the uuid of the filesystem.
     * **_options_** (list of strings): any additional options to be passed to the format-specific mkfs utility.
     * **_mount_options_** (list of strings): any special options to be passed to the mount command.
     * **_with_mount_unit_** (boolean): whether to additionally generate a generic mount unit for this filesystem or a swap unit for this swap area.
 If a more specific unit is needed, a custom one can be specified in the `systemd.units` section.
-The unit will be named with the [escaped][systemd-escape] version of the `path` or `device`, depending on the unit type.
+The unit will be named with the [escaped](https://www.freedesktop.org/software/systemd/man/systemd-escape.html) version of the `path` or `device`, depending on the unit type.
 If your filesystem is located on a Tang-backed LUKS device, the unit will automatically require network access if you specify the device as `/dev/mapper/<device-name>` or `/dev/disk/by-id/dm-name-<device-name>`.
   * **_files_** (list of objects): the list of files to be written.
 Every file, directory and link must have a unique `path`.
     * **path** (string): the absolute path to the file.
     * **_overwrite_** (boolean): whether to delete preexisting nodes at the path. `contents` must be specified if `overwrite` is true.
 Defaults to false.
     * **_contents_** (object): options related to the contents of the file.
       * **_compression_** (string): the type of compression used on the contents (null or gzip).
 Compression cannot be used with S3.
       * **_source_** (string): the URL of the file contents.
-Only the [`data`][rfc2397] scheme is supported.
+Only the [`data`](https://tools.ietf.org/html/rfc2397) scheme is supported.
 If source is omitted and a regular file already exists at the path, Ignition will do nothing.
 If source is omitted and no file exists, an empty file will be created.
 Mutually exclusive with `inline` and `local`.
       * **_inline_** (string): the contents of the file.
 Mutually exclusive with `source` and `local`.
       * **_local_** (string): a local path to the contents of the file, relative to the directory specified by the `--files-dir` command-line argument.
 Mutually exclusive with `source` and `inline`.
       * **_verification_** (object): options related to the verification of the file contents.